mo-mo35/Power-Outage-Analysis-2000-2016/README.md

 Some outside investigation shows that 2011 was a year of extreme weather events including but not limited to:
 [winter blizzards, wildfires, tornadoes, and Hurricane Irene.](https://emergency.cdc.gov/recentincidents/recentincidents_2011.asp)

+<iframe src="assets/plot3.html" width=800 height=600 frameBorder=0></iframe>

+In 2008, similar bouts of hurricanes and tropical storms are responsible for the higher frequency of outages, longer durations, and an increase in the number of customers affected.

 <iframe src="assets/scatter1.html" width=800 height=600 frameBorder=0></iframe>

 Additionally some more exploration into the dataset shows that cold to normal weather (anomaly levels <= 1) generally produces longer durations in power outages than hotter weather.

+<iframe src="assets/scatter2.html" width=800 height=600 frameBorder=0></iframe>

+We can see that the highest number of outages are in California followed by Texas and then Washington.
+Factors can include extreme weather risk, differences in sources of power in electrical grids, and infrastructure vulnerability.

 |                                                                        |   Count |
 |:-----------------------------------------------------------------------|--------:|